pymc-devs/pymc/sphinxdocs/tutorial.rst

 Why are data and unknown variables represented by the same object?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Since its represented by a ``Stochastic`` object, :math:`disasters` is defined by its dependence on its parent :math:`r` even though its value is fixed.
+Since its represented by a ``Stochastic`` object, :math:`disasters` is defined by its dependence on its parent :math:`rate` even though its value is fixed.
 This isn't just a quirk of PyMC's syntax; Bayesian hierarchical notation itself makes no distinction between random variables and data.
 The reason is simple: to use Bayes' theorem to compute the posterior :math:`p(early_mean,switchpoint,late_mean \mid disasters)` of model :eq:`disaster_model`, we require the likelihood :math:`p(disasters \mid early_mean,switchpoint,late_mean)`.
 Even though :math:`disasters`'s value is known and fixed, we need to formally assign it a probability distribution as if it were a random variable.
 Remember, the likelihood and the probability function are essentially the same, except that the former is regarded as a function of the parameters and the latter as a function of the data.

 This point can be counterintuitive at first, as many peoples' instinct is to regard data as fixed a priori and unknown variables as dependent on the data.
 One way to understand this is to think of statistical models like :eq:`disaster_model` as predictive models for data, or as models of the processes that gave rise to data.
 Before observing the value of :math:`disasters`, we could have sampled from its prior predictive distribution :math:`p(disasters)` (*i.e.* the marginal distribution of the data) as follows: